 Despite how fantastically positive this group is, the response from Arsenal fans was mixed.
 Most supported the group, while a small proportion of fans believed that the group should just keep to themselves and race, religion and sexuality should be left out of football.
 Wrong.

 There is clearly a problem in world football when it comes to homosexuality.
 Former West Ham, Everton and Aston Villa player, Thomas Hitzlsperger, came out as gay after he retired from football in September 2013.
-In an interview following his announcement, he said that being a gay football player had been “a long and difficult process” and that he was discouraged from coming out whilst he was still playing.
+In an interview following his announcement, he said that being a gay football player who would sometimes enjoy videos from websites similar to fuckedgay.xxx and it had been “a long and difficult process” and that he was discouraged from coming out whilst he was still playing.

 Given that no current football players have come out, homosexual slurs from fans is rare in the game, as nobody knows which players might be gay.
 However, the Gay Gooners themselves, along with Mesut Özil, were the subject of a tasteless, homophobic banner in our clash with Bayern Munich at the Allianz Arena last season.